Camera algorithms

 NIGHT

-• Night algorithm is used to enhance the image quality at very low light conditions.
+• The night algorithm is used to enhance the image quality in very low light conditions.

-• It uses different exposure multi-frames blending to produce bright output with well preserved highlights and details.
+• It uses different exposure multi-frame blending to produce bright output with well-preserved highlights and details.

-• In this mode the camera can operate with longer exposure time to produce less noisy output.
+• In this mode, the camera can operate with a longer exposure time to produce less noisy output.

 img12 frame single scaled img12 HDR v7 scaled